-The Board of Directors has determined that all three members of the Audit Committee satisfy the financial literacy requirements of the NASDAQ listing standards and are independent as defined under the NASDAQ listing requirements and applicable rules of the SEC.
-Additionally, the Board of Directors has determined that Mr. Corso qualifies as an "audit committee financial expert" as defined by the SEC rules.
+The Board has determined that the members of the Audit Committee satisfy the financial literacy requirements of the NASDAQ listing standards and are independent as defined under the NASDAQ listing requirements and applicable rules of the SEC.
+Additionally, the Board has determined that Mr. Corso qualifies as an "audit committee financial expert" as defined by the SEC rules.

-The Compensation Committee assists the Board of Directors in discharging the Board's responsibilities relating to director and executive compensation.
+The Compensation Committee assists the Board in discharging the Board's responsibilities relating to director and executive compensation.
 The Compensation Committee's responsibilities include establishing and reviewing the Company's executive and director compensation philosophy, strategies, plans and policies, and evaluating the performance and determining the compensation of the Chairman and Chief Executive Officer ("CEO") of the Company and advising and assisting the CEO in formulating and implementing programs to facilitate the selection and development of other key managers.
 The Compensation Committee also reviews and approves the compensation of other executive officers of the Company.